cody0710/cody0710/README.md

 - Currently I’m heavily learning C#, Kubernetes, and French. :)
 - I’ve been trying to elaborate on the knowledge that'll prepare you to be in a good shape for Microsoft and Amazon's cloud exams.
 - I had CEH, CompTIA Network+, Security+, and some other Linux related certs way long time ago.
 All of them are expired though.
-- So I'm not sure if I can advise you something worthy because nowadays they are completely different compared to the ones in the past.
+- So I'm not sure if I can advise you something worthy because nowadays they're completely different compared to the ones in the past.
 - However, last but not least, I'm an active / valid CCNP holder who also has a few cloud certifications that Microsoft has to offer.

 <!---